Play

 ★★★★★

 Richard III is one of the most infamous Kings of England.
 Known as a tyrant, a usurper, and portrayed by Shakespeare as a hunchback, Richard III is often synonymous with the murder of his nephews, The Princes in the Tower.
 But what if everything that you think you know about Richard III isn’t actually true?
 With history written by the victors, what if Richard was actually a loyal brother, a loving husband and a victim of the historical record being incorrect?
+This is the intriguing question that historian, author, and now playwright Philippa Gregory asks in her debut play Richard, My Richard.

 Cover image for the article named 'Pride and Prejudice'